 The NPS Program annual reports are cumulative reports that describe up-to-date progress under the 2015 - 2020 NPS Pollution Management Program Plan.
-As such, the time frame for this 2017 annual report is January 1, 2015 to December 31, 2017, which is consistent with the first three years of the Management Plan.
-Active Section 319 Grants during this period include the 2010 - 2017 Grants.
-The 2010 and 2011 Grants expired prior to this reporting period and the 2012 Grant was closed-out during this reporting period.
-The ending budgets for the projects supported under the 2012 Grant are provided in Appendix C. The final project budgets under the 2010 and 2011Section 319 Grants were provided in previous NPS Program annual reports.
+As such, the time frame for this 2018 annual report is January 1, 2015 to December 31, 2018, which is consistent with the first four years of the Management Plan.
+Active Section 319 Grants during this period include the 2010 - 2018 Grants.
+The 2010, 2011, and 2012 Grants expired prior to this reporting period and the 2013 Grant was closed-out during this reporting period.
+The ending budgets for the projects supported under the 2013 Grant are provided in Appendix C. The final project budgets under the 2010, 2011 and 2012 Section 319 Grants were included in previous NPS Program annual reports.

-The following sections summarize the cumulative accomplishments associated with the Management Plan objectives during the period of January 1, 2015 through December 31, 2017.
+The following sections summarize the cumulative accomplishments associated with the Management Plan objectives during the period of January 1, 2015 through December 31, 2018.